Edinburgh-Genome-Foundry/HowTo/python/create_github_html_docs/README.md

 Congratulations, you have a gh-pages branch in your project.

+### Package with a `gh-pages` branch

+From pkgname/docs/ run:

+	./makehtml.sh

+This will create `built_docs/` one level above the pkgname directory.
+Go to `built_docs/` and delete `html/`.
+Clone the gh-pages branch into `html`:

+    git clone --single-branch --branch gh-pages git@github.com:Edinburgh-Genome-Foundry/Primavera.git html

 ### Let's push to Github:

 Now from your ``docs`` folder, run once more ``makehtml`` to regenerate the docs.